For a better experience, keep your browser up to date. Check here for latest versions.

 These are all difficult and uncomfortable questions that sometimes don’t have an easy answer, but they are essential components of consent.
 The irony is that the very systems that sought to fragment and disintegrate First Nations are now holding back further projects that seek to control and exploit Indigenous land.
 Like a snake eating its own tail, the short-sighted settler-colonial project appears to be turning in on itself while blaming Indigenous Peoples for its downfall.

 Because of the incessant destabilization of Indigenous identity by settler colonialism, different ideas of who belongs within communities occur.
-Also, each community may have different leadership structures that are not always recognized by outsiders.
-There are many recent high profile examples of ingratitude, but this very issue often simmers at the heart of any community defined by outsiders.
+Also, each community may have different leadership structures that are not always recognized by outsiders. here are many high profile examples, but this very issue often simmers at the heart of any community defined by outsiders.

 Other key questions more specific to data gathering and analysis are: